HaafuKaeru/Tkinter-Calculator/README.md

 Key features:
 * Functional with all 4 basic operations
-* Can change fonts and choose between 2 themes
+* Option to change font and choose between a vast selection of 2 themes
 * No error handling
 * One of the themes will hurt your eye